mattrglobal/ffi-bbs-signatures/wrappers/obj-c/README.md

 # Building

-From the root of the repository run
+From the root of the repository after setting up the [development toolchain](../../README.md) run

 ```
-pod lib lint
+yarn wrapper:obj-c:build
 ```

-If you encounter an error run with the `--verbose` flag

 # Supported Architectures